pkarsy/rfboot/help/Installation.md

 DTR NC | GRN NC

 Note the DTR is not connected wich means no autoreset.
-This is crycial for the intended use of the module
+This is crycial for the intended use of the module.
 No jumper cables are required.
 The male FTDI socket fits to the female proMini Just warp/cut the DTR pin to prevent connection.
 Another option is to leave the DTR pin connected and wire a 10uF capacitor between RST-GND pin in proMini
-Optional: A cable connects the proMini PIN 4 and RST.
+Optional: A cable connecting the proMini PIN 4 and RST.

 The SPI intreface